 Nowadays Nyhavn is viewed as one of the prime symbols of Copenhagen’s cultural and historic spaces, in which to dine, have a cup of coffee with a great view or explore the old buildings.
 The brightly painted houses stand like they did many years ago and the street is filled with restaurants and cafés.
 It is a truly idyllic place in Copenhagen and situated right alongside the canals.

 During the summer you will be able to spot many wooden ships in the canal.
 One of the permanent museum ships at Nyhavn is a lightship called Fyrskib that dates all the way back to 1885.

 THE LITTLE MERMAID

-She is one of the most recognizable things of Copenhagen for many visitors.
-You cannot really visit Copenhagen without visiting the Little Mermaid.
+She is one of the most recognisable sights of Copenhagen for many visitors.
+You cannot really visit Copenhagen without having laid your eyes on the Little Mermaid.
 Walk along the waterfront from Nyhavn to Kastellet – a short walk – and you will easily spot her.

-The Little Mermaid is the official emblem of Copenhagen and she was created by Edvard Eriksen in 1913.
-The beautiful bronze sculpture is based on a theme from one of Hans Christian Andersen fairy tales.
+The Little Mermaid is the official emblem of Copenhagen and Edvard Eriksen created her in 1913.
+The beautiful bronze sculpture is based on a character from one of Hans Christian Andersen’s fairy tales.

 SHOPPING IN COPENHAGEN

-There are many streets and districts in Copenhagen, where you can find interesting shops.
+There are numerous streets and districts in Copenhagen, where you can find interesting, quaint and cosy shops.
 There is something for everyone and every budget.

 THE SHOPPING DISTRICTS

 You can find almost everything in the many shops of Copenhagen.
-They are scattered round the city, so you may have to do some walking to visit them all – or use the metro.
+They are scattered around the city, meaning you may have to do some walking to visit them all – or you could just use the metro.

 • Kongens Nytorv – cutting-edge Danish fashion brands and interior design shops